 How True Loved Turned Tumultuous

 Moreover, many of Alexander’s friends began to think that Arias had an unhealthy obsession with Alexander.
-ABC reported that she eavesdropped on his conversations, looked through his emails and social media accounts, and even forwarded emails between Alexander and other women to herself.
+She eavesdropped on his conversations, looked through his emails and social media accounts, and even forwarded emails between Alexander and other women to herself.

 “I started seeing things that were just disturbing.
 I said, ‘Travis, I’m afraid we’re gonna find you chopped up in her freezer,'” Sky Lovingier Hughes, one of Alexander’s friends, explained to ABC.
 “From very early on, she was completely obsessed with him.”